FAQs for Faculty

 The Accessibility Services Center asks that if you believe a student may be eligible for accommodations that you speak with them.
 They may be registered but have forgotten to request accommodations for the semester.
 If they have not already reached out to the Accessibility Services Center, your referral may encourage them to seek assistance.
 Throughout the conversation, it is important to focus on observable behaviors (e.g. running out of time on exams, difficulty keeping up with content, consistent spelling or grammatical issues on papers).
 It is the policy of the Accessibility Services Center not to reveal a student's accommodations without their permission and if asked we can only inform faculty of whether or not a student is registered for accommodations and if they have requested accommodations for the current semester.

-- The Accessibility Services Center asks students to request their accommodations 5-7 days prior to an exam if testing in the space provided by the ASC.
+- The Accessibility Services Center (ASC) asks students to request their accommodations 5-7 business days prior to an exam if testing in the space provided by the ASC.
 If a student fails to do so, it is with the understanding that the ASC may not be able to reasonably accommodate the request due to available space, staffing, or time.
-According to a new policy instituted during the spring 2018 term, students are now only allowed two late exam requests per semester.
+Students are only allowed two late exam requests per semester.

 The university has an established "Animals on Campus" policy.
-Please visit the Guidelines for Animals on Campus webpage.
-This page includes the full policy, as well as helpful FAQs specifically about animals in classrooms and other campus areas.
+Please visit our policies and guidelines page for more about animals on campus, also included in our Code of Community Standards.
 Any additional questions can be referred to the Accessibility Services Center ([email protected]; 386-822-7127).